WHY NUTRIKIWI IS SO GOOD!

 High in vitamin C

 Kiwifruit is an excellent source of the essential nutrient, Vitamin C, simply one of the best.
-One NutriKiwi (green Kiwifruit*) has around 117 grams of Vitamin C which is nearly twice as much vitamin C as an average orange.
+One NutriKiwi (green Kiwifruit*) has around 117 grams of Vitamin C. 2 X more Vitamin C than an orange (*per serve)

 How much Vitamin C do we need each day?